vklubkov/UnityReferenceAnyPath/README.md

 ```
 </details>

-Unity terrains utilize raw heightmaps but Unity doesn't have a proper type for them.
-This is an attempt to create one.
-Besides referencing the file itself, it also stores some additional data required for a heightmap to be properly parsed: Width, Height, Bits, ByteOrder and Flip properties.
-Note that these types only store the data, they don't do any parsing.

 ---

 ### Extensions

-You can restrict file types even further by adding a list of extensions. `,` and ` ` can be used as list separators.
-This is not supported for folders, and not supported for generics (as restriction is already applied via generic parameter).
+You can restrict file references even further by adding a list of extensions. `,` and ` ` can be used as separators.
+This is not supported for folders and not supported for generics (as restrictions are already applied via generic parameter).

 ---